HelloWorld-1017/HelloWorld-1017.github.io/_posts/latex/text decorations/2023-08-31-Make-Annotations.md

 ---
-title: Make Annotations in LaTeX for documents --- `soul` package, `changes` package, `easyReview` package, and one user-defined method
+title: Make Annotations in LaTeX Documents --- The `soul` package, `changes` package, `easyReview` package, and one user-defined method
 categories:
  - LaTeX
 tags:
- - TeXstudio
  - LaTeX changes
  - LaTeX easyReview
  - LaTeX soul
+ - TeXstudio
 date: 2023-08-31 08:52:55 +0800
-last_modified_at: 2025-05-25 19:58:16 +0800
+last_modified_at: 2025-05-31 18:17:03 +0800
 ---

-# `soul` package: highlight the text
+# The `soul` package: highlight the text

 Highlighting text in LaTeX can be realized by `soul` package [^1].
 And, bear in mind that do import `color` package, otherwise the color cannot display normally.
 In addition, we could use `\sethlcolor` defined in `soul` package to change highlight color, but this setting will influence the whole following context unless we reset color setting using `\sethlcolor` again.
 For example: